-(a) A foreign corporation may appeal the Secretary of State's revocation of its certificate of authority to the superior court of Wake County within 30 days after service of the certificate of revocation is mailed.
+- (a) A foreign corporation may appeal the Secretary of State's revocation of its certificate of authority to the superior court of Wake County within 30 days after service of the certificate of revocation is mailed.
 The appeal is commenced by filing a petition with the court and with the Secretary of State requesting the court to set aside the revocation.
 The petition shall have attached to it copies of the corporation's certificate of authority and the Secretary of State's certificate of revocation.
 The appeal to the superior court shall be determined upon such further evidence, notice and opportunity to be heard, if any, as the court may deem appropriate under the circumstances.
-The foreign corporation shall have the burden of establishing that it is entitled to have the revocation set aside.

-(b) Upon consideration of the petition and any response made by the Secretary of 1 2 State, the court may, prior to entering final judgment, order the Secretary of State to set 3 aside the revocation or may take any other action the court considers appropriate.
-The court's final decision may be appealed as in other civil proceedings.
-4 5 "§ 55-15-33.
+The foreign corporation shall have the burden of establishing that it is entitled to have the revocation set aside. - (b) Upon consideration of the petition and any response made by the Secretary of State, the court may, prior to entering final judgment, order the Secretary of State to set aside the revocation or may take any other action the court considers appropriate. - (c) The court's final decision may be appealed as in other civil proceedings.

+"§ 55-15-33.
 Inapplicability of Administrative Procedure Act.

-6 The Administrative Procedure Act shall not apply to any proceeding or appeal 7 provided for in G.S.
+The Administrative Procedure Act shall not apply to any proceeding or appeal provided for in G.S.
 55-15-30 through 55-15-32.

-8 "ARTICLE 16.
-9 "RECORDS AND REPORTS.
-10 "PART L. RECORDS.
-11 "§ 55-16-01.
+"ARTICLE 16.
+"RECORDS AND REPORTS.
+"PART L. RECORDS.

+"§ 55-16-01.
 Corporate records.

-12 A corporation shall keep as permanent records minutes of all meetings of its 13 incorporators, shareholders and board of directors, a record of all actions taken by the 14 shareholders or board of directors without a meeting, and a record of all actions taken 15 by a committee of the board of directors in place of the board of directors on behalf of 16 the corporation.
-17 (b) A corporation shall maintain appropriate accounting records.
-18 A corporation or its agent shall maintain a record of its shareholders, in a 19 form that permits preparation of a list of the names and addresses of all shareholders, in 20 alphabetical order by class of shares showing the number and class of shares held by 21 each.
-22 (d) A corporation shall maintain its records in written form or in another form capable of conversion into written form within a reasonable time.
-23 24 A corporation shall keep a copy of the following records at its principal (e) 25 office: 26 (1) Its articles or restated articles of incorporation and all amendments to 27 them currently in effect; 28 (2) Its bylaws or restated bylaws and all amendments to them currently in 29 30 Resolutions adopted by its board of directors creating one or more (3) 31 classes or series of shares, and fixing their relative rights, preferences, 32 and limitations, if shares issued pursuant to those resolutions are outstanding: 33 The minutes of all shareholders' meetings, and records of all action 34 (4) 35 taken by shareholders without a meeting, for the past three years; All written communications to shareholders generally within the past 36 (5) three years and the financial statements required to be made available 37 to the shareholders for the past three years under G.S.
-55-16-20; 38 39 A list of the names and business addresses of its current directors and (6)
+- (a) A corporation shall keep as permanent records minutes of all meetings of its incorporators, shareholders and board of directors, a record of all actions taken by the shareholders or board of directors without a meeting, and a record of all actions taken by a committee of the board of directors in place of the board of directors on behalf of the corporation. - (b) A corporation shall maintain appropriate accounting records. - (c) A corporation or its agent shall maintain a record of its shareholders, in a form that permits preparation of a list of the names and addresses of all shareholders, in alphabetical order by class of shares showing the number and class of shares held by each. - (d) A corporation shall maintain its records in written form or in another form capable of conversion into written form within a reasonable time. - (e) A corporation shall keep a copy of the following records at its principal office: - (1) Its articles or restated articles of incorporation and all amendments to them currently in effect;

+- 1 (2) Its bylaws or restated bylaws and all amendments to them currently in effect; 3 (3) Resolutions adopted by its board of directors creating one or more - (3) Resolutions adopted by its board of directors creating one or more classes or series of shares, and fixing their relative rights, preferences, and limitations, if shares issued pursuant to those resolutions are outstanding; - (4) The minutes of all shareholders' meetings, and records of all action taken by shareholders without a meeting, for the past three years; - (5) All written communications to shareholders generally within the past three years and the financial statements required to be made available to the shareholders for the past three years under G.S.
+55-16-20; - (6) A list of the names and business addresses of its current directors and officers; and - (7) Its most recent annual report delivered to the Secretary of State under G.S.
+55-16-22.